hugomoreno72/Pharma_RAFT_Assistant/README.md

-# PharmaAssist-LLM: Intelligent Pharmaceutical Assistant (PoC) 🏥💊
+# PharmaAssist-LLM: Pharmaceutical Assistant (PoC) 🏥💊

 This repository contains a **Proof of Concept (PoC)** for an AI-powered Pharmaceutical Assistant.
 The project integrates advanced Natural Language Processing (NLP) techniques, including **Fine-Tuning** and **RAG (Retrieval-Augmented Generation)** (RAFT), to provide accurate information about medications, drug compositions and pharmacological mechanisms.